Biography

 Glory

-Days, her first novel was published in the International Crimes Series
+Days, her first novel was published in the International

-in UK, Germany and USA, shortlisted for the New Zealand National Book
+Crimes Series in UK, Germany and USA, shortlisted for

-Award, voted in the Top Ten Kiwi Rock Books and nominated for the
+Top Ten Kiwi Rock Books and nominated for the List of

-Zealand and Australian titles.
+of New Zealand and Australian titles.
+2011

 She took part in the pilot scheme of the mentoring program for ASA and has been